sbhjt-gr/InferrLM/docs/REST_APIs.md

-# Inferra REST API Documentation
+# InferrLM REST API Documentation

-Complete API reference for Inferra's local HTTP server that exposes AI inference capabilities over your WiFi network.
+Complete API reference for InferrLM's local HTTP server that exposes AI inference capabilities over your WiFi network.

 ## Getting Started

 ### Starting the Server

-1. Open the Inferra app on your device
+1. Open the InferrLM app on your device
 2. Navigate to the **Server** tab
 3. Toggle the server switch to start it
 4. Your server URL will be displayed (typically `http://YOUR_DEVICE_IP:8889`)